 The detector is calibrated using QMC Instruments unique range of mesh filters to provide an appropriate level of signal within a known wavelength range.
 A blackbody source is used to provide a broad band signal, which is passed through a combination of filters.
 This provides a measured amount of incident power on the cryostat window.
 A lock-in amplifier and / or signal analyser are used to measure the detector output signal.
-The indium antimonide hot electron bolometer is calibrated at a standard signal wavelength of 1.1mm (275GHz).
+The Indium Antimonide bolometers are calibrated at a signal wavelength of 195μm (1.54THz) by using a 100cm-1 low pass filter and 51.3cm-1 band pass filter.
+The measured spectral responsivity of one of the InSb detectors supplied is shown in Fig. A.2 in Appendix A.